webpack/webpack-cli/.github/CONTRIBUTING.md

 -   Fork the **webpack-cli** repo at [https://github.com/webpack/webpack-cli](https://github.com/webpack/webpack-cli).
 -   `git clone <your-clone-url> && cd webpack-cli`

--   If you don't have yarn yet:
+-   If you decide to use [yarn](https://yarnpkg.com/lang/en/):
     ```bash
     npm install -g yarn
     ```

+> Using yarn is not a requirement, [npm](https://www.npmjs.com/) is included in node.

-*   Install the dependencies and link them:
+-   Install the dependencies and link them:

     ```bash
     #npm